-3. Roles and responsibilities
+2. Roles and responsibilities

-3.1.
-Governing Body
+3.1 Governing Body roles and responsibilities are:

 - to ensure we have effective policies and procedures in place for the recruitment of staff and volunteers in accordance with the DfE guidance and legal requirements - to monitor compliance with the above policies.